UCL-ARC/qw/README.md

   After you've done this, the system will check the personal access token.
 If you've configured for the remote URL <https://github.com/stefpiatek/dummy-medical-software> you would see:

+  > INFO there are currently 27 issues and PRs
+  >
-  > INFO: Can access "stefpiatek/dummy-medical-software"
+  > Can connect to remote repository :tada:

 ### Setup for a new user, on an existing project that uses QW